The Ultimate ‘L-Match’ ATU based on an original design by Frank J. Dziurda Jr, K7SFN

 In the workshop, I’ve plenty of Russian ‘Doorknob’ caps purchased from ham rallies over the years, so we’ll find some to suit – even if they are not exact values.

-The relays are now sourced and apart from a few ancillary components – we’ll be ready to start building at some point this summer – so that’s where I’m currently at.
+The relays are now sourced and apart from a few ancillary components – I’ll be ready to start building at some point in the New Year of 2024 – so that’s where I’m currently at.

 Check out the initial schematic below.
-I’ll be updating this article during the Summer of 2023 as the build progresses – so stay tuned!
+I’ll be updating this article during 2024 as the build progresses – so stay tuned!

 Thanks to Frank K7SFN for the additional help so far and giving me the ‘push’ to have a go.